 Adjacent developments and extensions

-OREI which are extended, or adjacent developments are constructed close to each other, could be perceived by an external observer as one OREI impacting the safety of navigation.
-National Competent Authorities and developers should ensure mitigation measures are taken to reduce the perceived impact.
+OREI which are extended, or adjacent developments constructed close to each other, could be perceived by an external observer as one OREI impacting the safety of navigation.
+Relevant maritime authorities and OREI developers should ensure mitigation measures are taken to reduce the perceived impact.

-National Authorities should cooperate with each other when OREI are constructed at, or near, international borders.
+Relevant national authorities should cooperate with each other when OREI are constructed at, or near, international borders.

 Nautical Charts and Publications